apjanke/octave-chrono/README.md

 ### Quick start

-To get started using or testing this project, install it using Octave's `pkg` function:
+To get started using or testing this project, install it using Octave’s `pkg` function:

 ```
 pkg install https://github.com/apjanke/octave-chrono/releases/download/v0.1.3/chrono-0.1.3.tar.gz